 In this context, it’s important to note that access control generally has to be secure, and its specific location must be known.
 This is critical to the successful implementation of an access control security system.

 Network Access Control (NAC) is a means by which network and system access is restricted based on the access control list.
 NAC provides a means to ensure that only authorised users or entities can access the network and its resources.
 It differentiates users based on the type of access they are allowed or denied.
 Any unauthorised users who try to access the network without proper validation and authorisation will be denied access.

 Network NAC can be applied in various ways.
 It can be applied to the network, devices, or specific applications such as company email.
-Another use is to ensure employees are connecting to the relevant systems and networks in compliance with your company-provided security policies and rules.
-Depersonalised access control mechanism and methods may be used to validate and authorise the proper access to the company network, email, and devices.
+Another use is to ensure employees connect to the relevant systems and networks in compliance with your company-provided security policies and rules.
+Depersonalised access control mechanisms and methods may be used to validate and authorise the proper access to the company data, network, email, and devices.